 My family had a piece for dessert last night after their dinner, then two of them packed a piece in their packed lunches this morning.
 I think it was my husband who helped himself to more than one piece this morning for his snack at work but he is allowed a treat as he runs everyday of the week.
 He will just burn it off, no doubt.

-The other bake I made yesterday was a mixture of brownie pieces as I had a large tray to use up, fresh popcorn as I used my daughter’s Christmas present and lots of Maltesers.
-I was going to use marshmallows but decided to use popcorn instead as it is something different and one of my daughters doesn’t like marshmallows.
-I am so thoughtful- hahaha!!
+The other bake I made yesterday was a mixture of brownie pieces.
+I added popcorn and lots of Maltesers.
+I was going to use marshmallows but one of my daughters doesn’t like marshmallows.
+So thoughtful- hahaha!!

 I am going to call this bake Brownie Road as it is based on Rocky Road and I am adding the recipe today.
 This recipe used a dark chocolate ganache so it is my celebration for “National Dark Chocolate Day”.